ArafatAbdussalam/ColourModules/README.md

 ## Installation and Usage

-Create a new folder for your project
+Create a new folder for your project in the root directory

 Initialize the package using `npm init -y` which answers "yes" for all questions